WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ```
 As you can see, it uses Keras `predict_generator` function, which...

 5. `getInfectedIndices` - it reads the file with predictions and returns a data frame with the index and the probability of a person being infected.
 It looks only among people who have been identified with class 1 (parasitized) during the examination.
-In addition, there is `treshold` parameter, which denotes the probability above which we want to have the person's characteristics written in the data frame.
+In addition, there is `treshold` parameter, which denotes the probability above which we want to have the sample's characteristics written in the data frame.

 #### Functions used for saving and loading files ####